Simone Charley: College Track and Field, 2014–2017

 While attending Vanderbilt Charley also competed in both indoor and outdoor seasons of track and field in the triple jump.
 Her freshman indoor season saw her post the second-best mark on Vanderbilt's all-time performance for the triple jump (41'8.50").
-She broke her own school record in the 2014 outdoor season, setting a then lifetime best of (43'2.50"), missing qualification for the IAAF World Championship by one centimetre.
+She broke her own school record in the 2014 outdoor season, setting a then lifetime best of (43'2.50"), missing qualification for the IAAF World Championship by one centimeter.
 She finished her freshman year named to the 2014 Outdoor NCAA Second-Team All-American and 2014 USTFCCCA All-Academic Team.
 During her sophomore year she again broke both her own indoor and outdoor school record in the triple jump, with jumps of (43'5.25") and (43'8.55") respectively.
 Indoor she had a fifth best nationally at the time which earned her All-SEC honors.
 Charley also earned NCAA First-Team All-American honors for both her indoor and outdoor 2015 season.
 She repeated this double NCAA First Team All-American honors during her junior 2016 seasons.
 She also again repeated her breaking of her own person and school records with jumps of (44'0") in her indoor season and (45'2.75") during her outdoor season.
 Her final track season was the 2017 indoor season, where Charley again broke her school and personal record with a triple jump of (44'5.25").
 She finished her last season earning a third consecutive indoor NCAA First Team All-American honor.

-Professional career
+Club career

-Portland Thorns, 2019–2021
+Portland Thorns

 Charley went undrafted in the 2018 NWSL College Draft.
 She was however picked up by the Portland Thorns FC, making the practice squad for 2018 as a non-roster invitee.
 She was signed by the team in May 2019 as a supplemental player.
 Charley made her first start for Thorns FC on May 25, 2019, against Sky Blue FC.
 She provided two assists during her second start against the Chicago Red Stars.

 Charley scored her first professional goal during the 2020 NWSL Challenge Cup, and scored a second goal during the 2020 NWSL Fall Series.
 On October 30, 2020, Thorns FC announced that the club had offered Charley a new contract.
 On January 29, 2021, Thorns FC announced that the club had signed Charley to a two-year contract.
 Charley scored five goals in 19 appearances in the 2021 season, tied for second most on the team with Christine Sinclair.

-Canberra United FC, 2019–2020 (loan)
+Canberra United (loan)

 After the 2019 season, Thorns FC loaned Charley to Australian W-League club Canberra United FC, where Charley scored five goals in 11 appearances.